What we mean by ‘ethical’ jewellery

 Recycled and vintage diamond and gemstones

 We do not work with material from a conflict area.
-Or material processed by an exploited workforce.
+Or material processed or fabricated by an exploited workforce.

 No war zones.
 No sweatshops.
 No child labour.
 No mined metal.